oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 bruno = GoodDog.new("brown")
 p bruno
 ```
-> What is output and why?
-What does this demonstrate about `super`?

 This code demonstrates how calling `super` with no explicit arguments works.  `super` is a keyword that invokes a method earlier on in the method lookup path that has the same name as the method it is called from.
 When `super` is called with no explicit arguments (no parentheses), it passes along any arguments passed to the method in which it is called, over to the method with the same name in the superclass .